Beej126/BeejBlog/content/posts/2017-05-08-android-emulator-nuggets.md

   * `{path}\emulator.exe -avd Nexus_9_API_25 -writable-system -selinux permissive`
   * `adb wait-for-device & adb root & adb remount & adb shell "su -ad &"`
-      * -ad stands for auto-daemon and just sounds cool&#8230;
+      * -ad stands for auto-daemon and just sounds cool...
-      * i haven&#8217;t seen anybody set this up to where android automatically launches the su daemon)
+      * i haven't seen anybody set this up to where android automatically launches the su daemon)
   * then just go install SuperSU from the Play Store
-      * DO NOT allow it to upgrade the su binary upon prompting&#8230; that always hung my virtual device after reboot
+      * DO NOT allow it to upgrade the su binary upon prompting... that always hung my virtual device after reboot
   * and lastly fire up a Root Checker from Play Store to make sure

 ### Clipboard integration